MykolaWauer/Automated_Backup_Excel_Files/README.md

 ## Overview

 This Python script performs the crucial task of automating the backup and encryption of weekly Excel files.
 The primary objective is to facilitate the creation of an Excel file on a regular basis without a password.
-Following this, the script automates the process of copying the Excel file and its contents to a designated drive, where it is subsequently encrypted with a password.
+Following this, the script automates the process of copying the Excel file and its contents to a designated drive.

 ## Features

 - Real-timr file system monitoring
 - Automated weekly Excel file backup
 - Efficient initial copy
-- Encryption with password -- in process
 - Robuts error handling
 - Cross-platform compatibility